1908 Messina earthquake: Scale of destruction

 Italians who died included sculptor Gregorio Zappalà, the Chief Prosecutor (Procuratore Generale) of Messina Crescenzo Grillo, Giacomo Macrì, former rector of the University of Messina, politicians Nicola Petrina, Nicolò Fulci and Giovanni Noè; as well as local patriots of the Italian unification, members of the nobility, academia and literati.
-Historian Gaetano Salvemini survived but lost his wife, five children and sister.
+Socialist historian Gaetano Salvemini survived but lost his wife, five children and sister.
 The Questore (Head of Police) Paolo Caruso died in his office, killed by a fallen beam.
 Anglican priest and football pioneer Charles Bousfield Huleatt along with his family and other players of the Messina Football Club died.
 Composer Riccardo Casalaina and his wife perished alongside one another in their bed.
-Tenor Angelo Gamba who had performed on stage in Aida the evening before the earthquake also lost his life together with his wife and two sons when the Hotel Europa collapsed.
+Tenor Angelo Gamba who had performed on stage in Aida the evening before the earthquake also died together with his wife and two sons when the Hotel Europa collapsed.
 The Hungarian soprano Paola Koraleck (who sang the role of Aida) was lying awake when the earthquake struck.
 She leapt from a window of the damaged Hotel Trinacria, breaking both arms in the fall.